leoguen/Squidle_ML_Algorithm/README.md

 label.id | label.name | label.uuid | point.id | point.media.deployment.campaign | point.media.path_best | point_x | point_y | ... |label.translated.id | label.translated.name
 --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 10925 | Sand | 8d087... | 5678 | Campaign_XY | https://aws.com | 0.2 | 0.3 |...| 646 | Sand / mud (<2mm)

+As you can see from this entry, Squidle+ serves as a platform that saves the links to files uploaded on a respective server and associates them with annotations.
+This is achieved by assigning a label to a point in the image (identifiable using the unique path).
+This label corresponds to a specific position in the image defined by 'point_x' and 'point_y.'
+Since different annotation sets use varying labeling schemas, it can be important to translate them into a unified annotation set.
+This information can be found in 'label.translated.id' and remains consistent throughout the entire annotation set created in this process.

+## Second Step
+We now have a large csv file which incorporates all accessible annotations.
+We could train a model on this dataset and would probably achieve sufficient results.
+But as pointed out in the paper, this would require huge computing resources and/or time.
+Thus we need to modify our annotation set to acquire a more efficient and reduced dataset, our model-dataset.
+This is done using the **neighbour method** (for an explanation see paper); basically we define a label-of-interest, we include all labels that belong to this label-of-interest and add them to our model-dataset.
+Further, if an image has at least on label-of-interest annotation we add all the other labels to our model-dataset as well.

+We do that using the *modify_annotation_set.py* for you as the user the following variables can be customized to tailor the data processing for your machine learning (ML) model training task:

++ **`download_non_target_annotations`**: (*Boolean*) Determines whether to download non-target annotations.
+If set to `True`, additional annotations not related to the class of interest will be included in the dataset.

++ **`coi`**: (*String*) Class of Interest (COI) - Specifies the label class that is of primary interest for your ML model training.
+You can change this to match your target class.

++ **`row_name`**: (*String*) Represents the column name used for labeling within the dataset.
+This variable indicates which column contains the class labels.

++ **`norm_factor`**: (*Float*) A factor used for normalization of class counts.
+Adjust this factor to control the balance between different classes in the resulting dataset.

+Less important but also dajustable are the following variables:

++ **`red_list`**: (*Boolean*) Specifies whether certain entries should be marked as red-listed.
+When set to `True`, the code considers red-listed entries during data processing.

++ **`sibling`**: (*Boolean*) Indicates whether to consider sibling data.
+If `True`, the code will handle sibling data differently during normalization.

++ **`sib_factor`**: (*Float*) A factor used in calculations related to siblings.
+This factor affects how sibling data is normalized when `sibling` is set to `True`.

 # File Overview